dongjunnn/algo/README.md

-# cs2040s-algo
+# algo

-cs2040s algos in python implementation
+Some algo i noted